Colorado-OS/eth-contracts/README.md

 # Colorado OS - ETHDenver 2021 - ColoradoJAM

 ### What is Colorado OS?
-Colorado OS was built to demonstrate how Web3 could be used to establish a digital backbone for a more usable, efficient, and secure public infrastructure for Colorado.
+Colorado OS was built to demonstrate how Web3 could be used to establish a digital backbone for a more usable, efficient, and secure public infrastructure in Colorado.
 Initially we introduce [Grasshopper Digital Signature Exchange](https://github.com/Colorado-OS/Grasshopper) as a means of connecting self sovereign IDs into Web3 and Colorado OS.
-Grasshopper is not required to use Colorado OS :)

 ### ETHDenver ColoradoJam 2021
 🦄 We envision Colorado OS starting as an series of decentralized license registries on Web3 but we believe a lot more could be done with a system like this.